 Keto Basics

-New to keto?
-Learn what to eat, how ketosis works, and how to avoid common mistakes — all in plain language.
+Keto basics for beginners: learn what to eat, how ketosis works, keto macros, and how to avoid common mistakes, in plain language.

 New to keto?
 You're in the right place.

-This guide breaks it down without hype, confusion, or fake promises.
-Just clear information about how the ketogenic diet works—and how to do it right.
-I’ve been helping people understand keto for years, and I’m here to make it simple.
+The keto diet is a low-carb, high-fat way of eating that shifts your body into ketosis, where it burns fat for fuel instead of carbs.
+This keto basics guide breaks it down without hype, confusion, or fake promises: just clear information about how the ketogenic diet works and how to do it right.
+I've been helping people understand keto for years, and I'm here to make it simple.

 What Is Keto?